learn-co-students/hs-adv-se-flinstagram-precollege-se2-bos-072015-1/README.md

 + This also means we need a sign-in and a sign out page.
 The sign in page should check the user's name and password.
 If they match the database, then the user_id should be added to the session hash.
 When a user signs out, the user_id should be set to nil.

-+ Every user should have a page that displays their name and bio.
++ You should build a page to see your own profile page that displays your name, bio, and photos.

 + A User should be able to "post photos" to their page.
 	* Clicking an "Add Photos" link on the users page should take them to a form.